DebalB/Python_public/ensemble_models/Readme.md

 # Exploring different Ensemble Models

-This implementation explores the performance of differnet Ensemble based Machine Learning models using a dummy problem dataset.
+This implementation explores the performance of different Ensemble based Machine Learning models using dummy problem datasets.

 Models explored are: